Rites of Change: Artistic Responses to Recent Street Protests in Kuala Lumpur

 This talk addresses these questions by considering three artists who have actively and prominently engaged with street protests in a variety of ways: A. Samad Said, or Pak Samad, as he is often called; Sharon Chin; and Fahmi Reza.
 In addition to their relatively high public prominence, these artists also simultaneously inhabit multiple publics including the Malay language and literary scene; the global contemporary art scene; and online activist and street art spaces.
 Analysing their work occasions the opportunity to unpack the shifting meanings of protest in different sites, and how forms of dissent change as they move from one site to another.

-The talk is part of a longer essay that will be published in the next issue of SOUTHEAST OF NOW: Directions in Contemporary and Modern Art in Asia.
+The talk is part of a longer essay published in the issue of SOUTHEAST OF NOW: Directions in Contemporary and Modern Art in Asia.
 Click here to download the essay.

 About the speaker

 Dr. Fiona Lee researches and teaches in the fields of postcolonial studies, 20th and 21st-century literature, and cultural studies.
 Her research explores the history of decolonisation and the cold war in Southeast Asia, with a particular interest in Malaysia and Singapore, through the prisms of literature and the arts.
 She is currently a Lecturer in the Department of English at the University of Sydney.

 A stimulating lecture on “Rites of Change: Artistic Responses to Recent Street Protests in KL” by Dr. Fiona Lee from the University of Sydney at our office space, followed by an equally riveting discussion moderated by Jac SM Kee.